What Headset to Choose for Call Centers and Remote Work?

 | Redragon Ares H120 | 3.5mm | No | ≈ $20 | 6/10 |

-Check how your microphone sounds right now on DoCam.io.
+Hear how your microphone actually sounds — test it now on DoCam.io.